 Where Japan is Going Wrong on Race

 I’m not sure if it’s co-morbid to the coronavirus, but I’ve come to realize that members of the Japanese government have serious foot-in-mouth syndrome.
-In May, Japan’s finance minister chalked up the country’s success (which proved short-lived) to “cultural superiority.”
-As summer dragged on, many foreigners began to suspect the Japanese Foreign Minister was something of a racist; a heated exchange with a foreign reporter in late August painted him in misogynistic hues as well.
+In May 2020, Japan’s finance minister chalked up the country’s success (which proved short-lived) to “cultural superiority.”
+As that summer dragged on, many foreigners began to suspect the Japanese Foreign Minister was something of a racist; a heated exchange with a foreign reporter in late August painted him in misogynistic hues as well.

 Japan for Gaijin Post-Pandemic